-In Crown Park Rehabilitation and Nursing Center, 14.75% Percentage of Patients
+In Crown Park Rehabilitation and Nursing Center, 8.72% of Patients

 Ability to Keep Residents Mobile

-In Crown Park Rehabilitation and Nursing Center, 17.32% Percentage of Residents
+In Crown Park Rehabilitation and Nursing Center, 11.94% of Residents

 In Crown Park Rehabilitation and Nursing Center, 0.02 Hospitalizations per 1,000 resident days

-This metric tracks the number of times residents are hospitalized per thousand days of patient care.
-Staying out of the hospital is key to the physical well-being of nursing home patients.
+This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
+Minimizing hospitalizations is important to maintaining the physical health of residents.

 Short-term Care: Rehospitalizations

-In Crown Park Rehabilitation and Nursing Center, 17.32 Percentage of Residents Rehospitalized
+In Crown Park Rehabilitation and Nursing Center, 11.94% of Residents Rehospitalized

 This metric measures the number of times residents are rehospitalized per thousand days of short-term resident care.

 Short-term Care: ER Visits

-In Crown Park Rehabilitation and Nursing Center, 8.8 Percentage of Patients
+In Crown Park Rehabilitation and Nursing Center, 13.07% of Patients

 This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
 Avoiding emergency medical situations is one way to assess patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Crown Park Rehabilitation and Nursing Center, 75.07% Percentage of Resident
+In Crown Park Rehabilitation and Nursing Center, 72.21% of Resident